quellus/GDTuber/wiki/Setup.md

 ## Image Setup

-Currently GDTube Supports four kinds of state for an image/avatar: **Neutral**, **Blinking**, **Talking**, **Talking + Blinking**
+Currently GDTuber Supports four kinds of state for an image/avatar: **Neutral**, **Blinking**, **Talking**, **Talking + Blinking**

-Currently GDTube supports two ways of setting images to state, [Single Image](#single-image) mode where each state is set to single image file and [Multiple Images](#multiple-images) mode where states are contained on a single image sprite sheet.
+Currently GDTuber supports two ways of setting images to state, [Single Image](#single-image) mode where each state is set to single image file and [Multiple Images](#multiple-images) mode where states are contained on a single image sprite sheet.

-Any image formats supported by Godot should work in GDTube (For a list of supported image formats see Godot Docs [here](https://docs.godotengine.org/en/stable/tutorials/assets_pipeline/importing_images.html))
+Any image formats supported by Godot should work in GDTuber (For a list of supported image formats see Godot Docs [here](https://docs.godotengine.org/en/stable/tutorials/assets_pipeline/importing_images.html))

 ### Image Control Options